MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/redis-cache.md

 ### Install the npm module

-Use npm to install the Redis module for Node.js
+Use npm to install the Redis module for JavaScript

 ```bash
 npm install redis